top of page

 Pathfinder 1917: Tom Thomson Disappearance

-July 10, 2025 - Today is the anniversary of the day in 1917 when park rangers, guides and friends continued to search for artist Tom Thomson, last seen paddling Canoe Lake alone on July 8, 1917.
+Each July as camp is in full swing, we note the anniversary of fateful Algonquin days in July 1917, when park rangers, guides and friends continued to search for celebrated artist Tom Thomson, last seen alive paddling Canoe Lake alone on July 8, 1917.

-And today is the date in 1917 when Martin Blecher Jr. and his sister Bessie discovered Thomson's upturned canoe floating in Canoe, but did not alert the searchers.
-Later they claimed they believed it was a lodge canoe from Joe Lake's Hotel Algonquin, owned by Lawrence Merrill from Rochester, NY.
-This tidbit factors greatly in the ensuing controversy over Thomson's fate.
+Later the Blechers claimed they believed it was a lodge canoe from Joe Lake's Hotel Algonquin, owned by Lawrence Merrill from Rochester, NY.
+Yet the canoe colors were completely different; Thomson’s canoe was a unique blue-grey.
+This tidbit factors greatly in the ensuing suspicions about the Blechers and controversy over Thomson's fate.

-Mark Robinson, the ranger stationed at Joe Lake and a friend of Thomson's since the two first met on the platform at Joe Lake Station in 1911, coordinated the search while updating the Park superintendent George Bartlett on Cache Lake.
-Robinson would later himself become park superintendent.
-His fascinating daily diaries inform much of the scholarship on park history that we have today.
+Mark Robinson, the ranger stationed at Joe Lake and a friend of Thomson's since the two first met on the platform at Joe Lake Station in 1911, coordinated the search while updating Park superintendent George Bartlett on Cache Lake.
+Robinson would later himself become superintendent.
+He looms large in Park history, and his fascinating daily diaries inform much of the scholarship on Park history we have today.

-On July 8, Thomson had told Mowat Lodge owner Shannon Fraser (overheard by Robinson) that he planned to paddle into Sam, Gill and Drummer to catch a nice trout, taking only his tackle, signature blue-grey canoe, paddles, skillet, flour, sugar and tea pail.
+On July 8, Thomson had told Shannon Fraser and others that he planned to paddle into Sam, Gill and Drummer to catch a nice trout, taking only his tackle, signature blue-grey canoe, paddles, skillet, flour, sugar and tea pail.
 This was common Tom Thomson practice and no one was concerned when he didn't return to Canoe Lake and Mowat for a couple of days.

 Thomson's body would be discovered six days later on July 16, when cottager Dr. Howland alerted two searching guides, Lowrie Dickson and George Rowe, to something floating in the lake.
-The guides paddled up to their friend's gruesome corpse, verified it as Thomson, and were ordered to moor Thomson in a shallow bit of shoreline water at Little Wapomeo Island, while Robinson alerted headquarters and the coroner and crown attorney were summoned.
+The guides paddled up to their friend's corpse, verified it as Thomson, and were ordered to moor Thomson in a shallow bit of shoreline water at Little Wapomeo Island, while Robinson alerted headquarters and the coroner and crown attorney were summoned. (see Robinson diary entry)

 The life of Canada's most celebrated painter was over, but the intrigue was just beginning.